Frequently Asked Questions

 Copper Oar was founded in McCarthy in 1993 by local Howard Mozen.
-When Gaia (the current owner) was twelve, she began working for Copper Oar, and in 2005 she and her husband Wayne purchased the company.
-They’ve been happily running it ever since!
+When Gaia was twelve, she began working for Copper Oar, and in 2005 she and her husband Wayne Marrs purchased the company.
+They’d been happily running it until 2019, when it was bought by three long-term guides, Anya Voskresensky, Bryan Kerr, and Cody Simmons!
+They’ve been guiding and exploring Wrangell-St. Elias since 2014 and are excited to continue the tradition of guiding excellence in the Wrangells!

 There are several ways to get to McCarthy-Kennecott.
 They include driving the famous McCarthy road, a van shuttle from Anchorage, and scheduled and chartered flights.
 Please visit our transportation page for more details, or give us a call to discuss which option will work best for you!